TatsuUkraine/dart_environment_config/README.md

       const: # optional, default to TRUE
       pattern: # optional, specified pattern for key value, use __VALUE__ to insert entered value anywhere in the pattern
       default: # optional, default value for key, if not provided key will be required during command run
+      dontenv: true # optional, if this field should be added to .env file

   imports: # optional, array of imports, to include in config file
     - package:some_package